Doel vak- Acquaint participants with classic mathematical models of economic

 In order to evaluate whether a decision is a good decision, economists

-developed the notion of preference relations that rank available
+developed the notion of preference relations that rank possible

-code for software (programming is outside the scope of this course).
+itself for programming, which is outside the scope of this course).

-Classical economic theories include market demand of price-taking
+Classic economic theories about market demand of consumers, or the

-consumers, the market supply of output and market demand for inputs by
+market supply of a product and market demand for inputs by price-taking

-price-taking firms, and discrete choice (popular in A/B testing in Data
+introduced by Duncan Luce and popular in A/B testing in Data Analytics,

 Collective decision making (period 1)